How Much Do Poker Dealers Make?

 Job Growth Trend

-The BLS predicts that the potential for job growth for gaming dealers is 1 percent between 2016 and 2026.
-This growth is slower than average and may be the result of more consumers turning to online gambling, as well as a reluctance on the part of developers to open new casinos.
+The BLS predicts that the potential for job growth for gaming dealers is 24 percent between 2020 and 2030.
+This growth is faster than average because more states are commercializing gambling.
 Finding a job as a dealer will be easier for those who are licensed professionals and already working in the profession.

 Lainie Petersen writes about business, real estate and personal finance, drawing on 25 years experience in publishing and education.
 Petersen's work appears in Money Crashers, Selling to the Masses, and in Walmart News Now, a blog for Walmart suppliers.
 She holds a master's degree in library science from Dominican University.